1. At first, the idea of a Medal of Honor was dismissed as too “European.”

 When the Spanish-American War broke out, Assistant Secretary of the Navy Theodore Roosevelt famously quit his job to lead a volunteer regiment known as the Rough Riders.
 Roosevelt and his men played a decisive role in the Battle of San Juan Hill and took part in other confrontations in Cuba.
 In 1916, less than three years before his death, the 26th president was nominated for the Medal of Honor, but the Army passed him over, citing a lack of evidence for his heroic actions at San Juan Hill.
 President Bill Clinton posthumously awarded him the decoration in 2001.
 Roosevelt’s son, Theodore Jr., who served in both World Wars, also received the Medal of Honor.

-4. The youngest Medal of Honor recipient earned his award at 11 and was granted it at 13.
+4. The youngest Medal of Honor recipient was awarded at 11 and was granted it at 13.

 Born in New York, 11-year-old Willie Johnston enlisted in the Union Army alongside his father, serving as a drummer boy with the 3rd Vermont Infantry during the Civil War.
 In June 1862, overpowered by Confederate forces, his unit retreated down the Virginia Peninsula under orders from General George McClellan.
 Along the way, the men discarded their equipment to hasten their pace.
 Young Willie, however, clung to his drum throughout the march and was later asked to play for his entire division on July 4.
 When Abraham Lincoln heard about the drummer’s bravery, he recommended him for the Medal of Honor, and Willie received the award in September 1863.
 In the 20th century, the youngest recipient was Jack Lucas, a marine who at just 17 shielded fellow squad members from grenades at Iwo Jima.